spagme/spagme.github.io/README.md

 # Spagme

-Spagme is a framework that creates client code based on an API that is hosted in a aspnet web application and is defined by a C# class or interface.
+Spagme is a lightweight framework that creates client code based on an API that is hosted in a aspnet web application and is defined by a C# class or interface.

-Currently supported client languages are Typescript and Javascript.
+Currently supported client languages are typescript and javascript.

 Spagme is an alternative to GraphQL or Swagger/OpenApi.